StagasaurusRex/Shell-Scripts/README.md

 # my bash scripts

 ## playlist
-Generates a playlist(.m3u) of all video files found recursively in the current directory
+Generates a playlist of all video or image files found recursively in a directory

 -s) Shuffle playlist
+-i) Make image playlist
+-d) Specify directory to be searched for media
+-o) Specify output file